dotnet/training-tutorials/content/asp.net/getting-started/controller-dependencies.md

 For each service we add to the container we have to make a decision about the lifetime of that object.
 There are three types of supported lifetimes:

  - **Transient** - created every time a dependency request for this type is made.
-It has the implication that if a single incoming HTTP request asks for mulitple instances of this type, there will one of these objects created for each dependency.
+It has the implication that if a single incoming HTTP request asks for multiple instances of this type, there will be one of these objects created for each dependency.
  - **Scoped** - dependencies which can be shared throughout the HTTP request lifetime.
 The first dependency resolution for this type will result in an instance being created that is shared for all dependencies throughout the execution of the HTTP request.
  - **Singleton** - only one instance is created for use throughout the lifetime of the application.
 All resolutions of the type will be served with the same instance.